Pocono Summit, Pennsylvania

-Pocono Summit is a unincorporated community and census-designated place located in Monroe County, Pennsylvania.
+Pocono Summit is an unincorporated community and census-designated place that is located in Monroe County, Pennsylvania.
 Parts of Pocono Summit are located in the municipalities of Coolbaugh and Tobyhanna townships.

 Geography

-Pocono Summit is located at 41°6′39″N 75°23′09″W (41.111, -75.386).
+Pocono Summit is located at 41°6′39″N 75°23′09″W (41.111, –75.386).
 According to the U.S. Census Bureau, Pocono Summit has a total area of 16.1 square miles (41.7 km^{2}), 95% of it land.

 Pocono Summit is home to Stillwater Lake and Pocono Summit Lake.

 Demographics

-As of the census of 2010, there were 2,964 people living in the area.
+As of the census of 2010, 2,964 people were living in the area.

 Education

 The Pocono Mountain School District's Sullivan Trail campus is located in Pocono Summit; the campus includes Pocono Mountain West High School and Pocono Mountain West Junior High School.

 Recreation

 Pocono Summit is home to Camp Minsi, a Boy Scout camp located on the western shores of Stillwater Lake.
 The camp was first opened in 1949 and encompasses more than 1,200 acres.

 The area also includes portions of Pennsylvania State Game Lands 127.